Ludwig Siebert: Nazi Party career

 In May 1933, Siebert officiated at the grand opening in Passau of the Ostmarkmuseum (today, the Oberhausmuseum in the Veste Oberhaus fortress).
 He was a member of Hans Frank's Academy for German Law from its inaugural meeting on 2 October 1933.
 On 12 November 1933, he was elected as a member of the Reichstag from electoral constituency 24 (Upper Bavaria-Swabia) and retained this seat until his death.

 In March 1935, Siebert became head of the Bayerische Staatskanzlei and, from 28 November 1936, he again acted as Economics Minister.
 He initiated the so-called "Siebert Program" to fight unemployment in Bavaria.
-The program turned out to be insufficient to create new employment due to lack of funds within the Bavarian government and support from the German central government.
+The program turned out to be insufficient to create new employment due to a lack of funds within the Bavarian government and support from the German central government.
 Siebert also had personal orders from Reich Chancellor Adolf Hitler to oversee the restoration of all castles in Germany and was especially involved in the restoration of the historical town of Rothenburg ob der Tauber between 1937 and 1941.

 As Minister-President, Siebert did not have the power and authority his predecessors had under the Weimar Republic, as he had to share power with Epp.
 Also, he often found himself at odds with Adolf Wagner, the Gauleiter in Munich and the Bavarian Interior Minister.
 Wagner considered himself the "strongman" of the government and was resentful that he was not given the leading role as Minister-President.
-As one of the Alter Kämpfer (Old Fighters), he often was able to secure Hitler's support in his disputes with Siebert.
+As one of the Alter Kämpfer (Old Fighters), he was often able to secure Hitler's support in his disputes with Siebert.
 Siebert, along with Epp, was disadvantaged by his lack of a powerful position in the Party hierarchy.
 As such, he had difficulty asserting his authority over other Party officials in Bavaria, in particular, powerful Gauleiter Julius Streicher and Josef Bürckel who ran their Gaue with a high degree of autonomy and were contemptuous of the government authorities.
 Furthermore, Siebert was hampered by his lack of command authority over the Party's paramilitary units in Bavaria, the SA and the SS, which were tightly controlled by Ernst Röhm (and his successors) and Heinrich Himmler, respectively.

 From 1933 until his death, Siebert was chairman of the Supervisory Board (Aufsichtsrat) of the Bayerische Berg-, Hütten- und Salzwerke AG (Bavarian Mining, Metallurgical and Salt Works).
 After the Anschluss of 1938, Siebert also served as a member of the Supervisory Board of Alpine Montanbetrieb AG Hermann Göring in Linz, part of the massive Reichswerke Hermann Göring.
-He also was chairman of the Supervisory Board of Bayerischer Lloyd Schiffahrts (Lloyd Bavarian Shipping) in Regensburg.
+He was also chairman of the Supervisory Board of Bayerischer Lloyd Schiffahrts (Lloyd Bavarian Shipping) in Regensburg.
 In March 1939, Siebert was made president of the Deutsche Akademie, a German cultural institute and the precursor of the Goethe-Institut.
 Siebert's tenure saw an increasing politicization of the organization when it was officially placed under the auspices of the Reich Ministry of Public Enlightenment and Propaganda and its operations abroad were overseen by Reichsminister Joseph Goebbels.